 Coate Water Ranger Centre and Information Point is found in the Coate Water car park (please see map below - How to find Coate Water ).
 It was originally built in the 1820’s and was used as accommodation for the water bailiff.

-The new free interactive splash park for children, with water-spitting dragons and flowers is open every day from 11.00am to 5.00pm until September.
+The free interactive splash park for children, with water-spitting dragons and flowers is open every day from May-September.
 The site has been designed for children up to the age of 12 but there is no formal age restriction.
 Visitors are asked not to take in any glass into the area.

 The Nature Reserve